jvde-github/AIS-catcher/README.md

 ```
 Before splitting the signal in two separate signals for channel A and B, AIS-catcher downsamples the signal to 96K samples/second by successively decimating the signal by a factor 2 and/or 3.
 Input on all other sample rates is upsampled to a nearby higher rate to make it fit in this computational structure.
 Hence, there is no efficiency advantage of using these other rates.
-In recent versions of AIS-catcher you can use the ``SOXR`` or ``libsamplerate`` library for downsampling.
+In recent versions of AIS-catcher you can use the ``SOXR`` or ``libsamplerate`` (SRC) library for downsampling.
 In fact, you can compare the four different downsampling approaches with a command like:
 ```
-AIS-catcher -r posterholt.raw -m 2 -m 2 -go FP_DS on  -m 2 -go SOXR on -m 2 -go SAMPLERATE on -b -q -v
+AIS-catcher -r posterholt.raw -m 2 -m 2 -go FP_DS on  -m 2 -go SOXR on -m 2 -go SRC on -b -q -v
 ```
 which produces:
 ```